 An adaptable system

 An internationally known author and lecturer, Mike Amundsen travels the world consulting and speaking on a wide range of topics, including distributed network architecture, web application development, and other subjects.
-In his role of director of architecture for the API Academy, Mike heads up the API architecture and design practice in North America.
-He is responsible for working with companies to provide insight on how to best capitalize on the myriad opportunities APIs present to both consumers and the enterprises themselves.
+Mike is director of architecture for the API Academy, where he heads up the API architecture and design practice in North America and is responsible for working with companies to provide insight on how to best capitalize on the myriad opportunities APIs present to both consumers and the enterprises themselves.
 Mike has authored numerous books and papers on programming over the last 15 years, including RESTful Web APIs, a collaboration with Leonard Richardson, and Building Hypermedia APIs with HTML5 and Node, an oft-cited reference on building adaptable web applications.
 His most recent book, RESTful Web Clients, was released in early 2017 by O’Reilly.